baincd/vscode-extension-profiles/README.md

 ## Summary

-Do you have extensions you only want enabled for certain workspaces - for example, a set of extensions enabled only for Java projects, and another set enabled only for Python projects, etc?
-While VS Code does allow for enabling/disabling extensions in a workspace, it is done manually via the extension sidebar - a process which is slow, error prone, and static.
-There is even a popular VS Code feature request to [enable/disable extensions via a configuration file](https://github.com/microsoft/vscode/issues/40239), but it does not appear likely to be implemented anytime soon.
+Do you have extensions you *only* want enabled for certain workspaces?
+For example, a set of extensions enabled only for Java projects, and another set enabled only for Python projects, etc?

-Extension Profiles provides a workaround (within the limitations of the vscode API) to this missing feature!
-You define sets of extensions as profiles, and activate different profiles in different workspaces so you can quickly enable the set(s) of extensions you need to different types of projects!
+VS Code does allow enabling/disabling extensions in a workspace manually.
+But you must remember which extensions you want enabled for each type of workspace (for example, Java), and then scroll through the list of *all* installed extensions to find the ones you want to enable (while hoping you don't miss any).
+And if you add a new Java extension, you have to remember to enable it in all your existing Java workspaces.
+Do you wish there was a way to define groups of extensions that can be enabled in a workspace together quickly and consistently?
+And to be able to modify these groups of extensions, and have existing workspaces updated?

+If so, then Extension Profiles may be the solution you are looking for!
+Extension Profiles allows you to disable extensions globally, and then enable them quickly in the workspaces you want.
+How it works is:

+- First, you globally disable the extensions you do not want enabled in all workspaces
+- Next, you define extension profiles (groups of extensions you want to enable together) in your user settings
+- Then, you open a workspace and activate an extension profile.
+Any extensions defined in the activated profile which are not currently enabled will be automatically displayed on the extension sidebar, where you can quickly enable them all for the workspace
+- And each time the workspace is opened, if any extensions for the workspace's active profiles are not enabled (for example, if a new extension was added to the profile), a warning message will be displayed with a prompt to enable those extensions

+Additional features include:

+- Workspaces can have multiple active profiles
+- View the extensions in a profile without saving the profile as active
+- Deactivate a profile in a workspace
+- Define extensions that should be disabled as part of a profile
+- Ability to create a keyboard shortcut to activate a specific profile

+## Extension Profiles Goal

+The goal of Extension Profiles is to provide a solution to easily enable/disable groups of extensions using only the VS Code API.

+There is a popular VS Code feature request to [enable/disable extensions via a configuration file](https://github.com/microsoft/vscode/issues/40239), however it does not appear likely to be implemented anytime soon.

+There are other extensions and workarounds to provide similar functionality in a more automated way, however they involve manipulating the VS Code extensions directory and/or the VS Code internal User data.

+By using only the VS Code API, Extension Profiles is limited in the functionality it can provide (for example, extensions cannot be enabled/disabled via the API).
+But the benefit is the promise of stability in both your VS Code installation and the Extension Profiles extension.

 ## Usage